Onuk Island: One of the most beautiful islands in Palawan

 There are limited rooms in Onuk Island where you can stay overnight.
 You can also set up a hammock in the cottages or pitch a tent in the camping ground.

 There is a common CR in the camping ground.

-If you want a proper room, you can stay in mainland Balabac (1 hour away) where there are inns with rooms P300 or above.
+If you want a proper room, you can stay in mainland Balabac (1 hour away) where you can find casual resorts and inns.

 Things to do in Onuk Island